Renaissance-Innovation-Labs/ril_handbook/contents/handbook/getting-started/start-here.md

 You should start with the '[Company](/handbook/company/story)' section and work your way through everything there.
 It is not a lot to read.
 In particular, the sections on our [Strategy](/handbook/strategy/overview) and [Roadmap](/handbook/strategy/roadmap) are a must-read for everyone.

 Next, familiarise yourself with our approach to [Culture](/handbook/company/culture) and our [Values](/handbook/company/values).
-You might take a bit of time to adjust to PostHog's way of working, and that's ok!
+You might take a bit of time to adjust to RIL's way of working, and that's ok!
 In addition to bias for action, you may find that you have a lot more autonomy than you are used to here - you'll realise very quickly that you _shouldn't_ be asking for permission for most things.

 ## How we work

 Now it's time to dive into some of the more practical stuff - these are the most important pages:

 1. [Communication](/handbook/company/communication) - we have a distinctive style.
-If PostHog is your first all-remote company, this page is especially helpful.
+If RIL is your first all-remote company, this page is especially helpful.
 2. [Team structure](/handbook/small-teams/team-structure) - we are structured in Small Teams.
 These pages will help you get the lay of the land, and who does what.
 3. [Management](/handbook/company/management) - we have a relatively unusual approach to management, and it is possible that you will not be familiar with our approach.